Punkweb/punkweb-boards/README.md

 Check out custom_tags.txt for a list of bbcode tag definitions and replacement html.
 Add these in the admin page.

-### Features

-Check out features.txt for a list of current and upcoming features.

 ### Almost ready for use!